 Thermal imaging is commonly used in places where turning off the power to test equipment will pose a health & safety risk or cause disruption.
 For example, hospitals, universities, laboratories and prisons.

-It is often used alongside EICR inspections to thoroughly test buildings.
+Yes!
+Thermal imaging is often used alongside EICR (fixed wire testing) to thoroughly test buildings.